jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (c) any part of the reclaimed area to be set aside as an esplanade reserve or esplanade strip.

 ### 9 Information required in application including standard freshwater fisheries activity
-For the purposes of section 43(3)﻿(a), a consent application for a project that includes a standard freshwater fisheries activity must include the information set out in clause 3 of Schedule 9.
+For the purposes of section 43(3)﻿(a) and (d), an application for a resource consent or a notice of requirement for a project that includes a standard freshwater fisheries activity must include the following information:
+  (a) in relation to the structure and any fish facility,—
+    (i) a description of the type of structure or fish facility:
+    (ii) the dimensions of the structure or fish facility:
+    (iii) the design of the structure or fish facility:
+    (iv) the placement of the structure or fish facility:
+    (v) the water flows:
+    (vi) the operating regime:
+  (b) the freshwater species and values present (with particular focus on threatened, data-deficient, and at-risk species as defined in the New Zealand Threat Classification System):
+  (c) the water quality and quantity in the surrounding habitat (at the proposed structure location, upstream and downstream):
+  (d) how the passage of fish will be provided for or impeded.

 ### 10 Information required in application for change or cancellation of condition
 For the purposes of section 43(3)﻿(b) an application for the change or cancellation of a condition must include the same information as required by clauses 5 to 9, and those clauses apply as if references to—